-Jointly Sponsored by UMDNJ-Center for Continuing and Outreach Education and New York/New Jersey AIDS Education and Training Center (NY/NJ AETC), in collaboration with the New Jersey Cross-Part Collaboration, Ryan White Program, Part D.
+Jointly Sponsored by the Center for Continuing and Outreach Education at Rutgers Biomedical and Health Sciences and New York/New Jersey AIDS Education and Training Center (NY/NJ AETC).

 Funding for this activity is provided by the Health Resources and Services Administration (HRSA).

 Physicians, Physician Assistants, Nurse Practitioners, Nurses, and other Primary Care Clinicians.

 The comprehensive Cervical Pap Test Training Program for Clinical Providers was developed to provide HIV clinicians with the knowledge, skills, and support to appropriately perform cervical Pap tests and pelvic exams for HIV positive women as recommended by national guidelines, reduce the barriers for clinicians and patients associated with lower cervical Pap test rates, and ultimately, to improve clinical rates of Pap tests performed among HIV positive women.

 Course Goals and Objectives

 This continuing education activity is designed to enhance the ability of HIV care providers to perform cervical Pap tests and pelvic examinations.

 At the conclusion of this activity, the participant should be able to: